Kākāpō: Breeding

 Females are attracted by the booms of the competing males; they too may need to walk several kilometres from their territories to the arena.
 Once a female enters the court of one of the males, the male performs a display in which he rocks from side to side and makes clicking noises with his beak.
 He turns his back to the female, spreads his wings in display and walks backwards towards her.
 He will then attempt copulation for 40 minutes or more.
+Once the birds have mated, the female returns to her home territory to lay eggs and raise the chicks.
+The male continues booming in the hope of attracting another female.

 The female kākāpō lays 1–4 eggs per breeding cycle, with several days between eggs.
-She nests on the ground under the cover of plants or in cavities such as hollow tree trunks.
-The female incubates the eggs faithfully, but is forced to leave them every night in search of food.
+The nest is placed on the ground under the cover of plants or in cavities such as hollow tree trunks.
+The female incubates the eggs beginning after the first egg is laid, but is forced to leave the nest every night in search of food.
 Predators are known to eat the eggs, and the embryos inside can also die of cold in the mother's absence.
 Kākāpō eggs usually hatch within 30 days, bearing fluffy grey chicks that are quite helpless.
-After the eggs hatch, the female feeds the chicks for three months, and the chicks remain with the female for some months after fledging.
+The female feeds the chicks for three months, and the chicks remain with the female for some months after fledging.
+The young chicks are just as vulnerable to predators as the eggs, and young have been killed by many of the same predators that attack adults.
+Chicks leave the nest at approximately 10 to 12 weeks of age.
+As they gain greater independence, their mothers may feed the chicks sporadically for up to 3 months.

 The kākāpō is long-lived, with an average life expectancy of 60 (plus or minus 20) years, and tends to reach adolescence before it starts breeding.
 Males start booming at about 5 years of age.
 It was thought that females reached sexual maturity at 9 years of age, but four five-year-old females have now been recorded reproducing.
 The kākāpō does not breed every year and has one of the lowest rates of reproduction among birds.
 Breeding occurs only in years when trees mast (fruit heavily), providing a plentiful food supply.
 Rimu mast occurs only every three to five years, so in rimu-dominant forests, such as those on Whenua Hou, kākāpō breeding occurs as infrequently.